Extraocular Myositis In Dogs: The Whites Of My Dog’s Eyes Are Swollen

 This is what I learned about extraocular myositis from her:

-• It is most likely caused by an allergic reaction of some sort; dogs that get it have usually had other allergies throughout their lives
+• a likely cause is an allergic reaction of some sort; dogs that get it have usually had other allergies throughout their lives

 All of the above were true for my dog.